lucat1/unibo_08574_progetto/README.md

 make
 ```

+If you have any issues with `machines/phase3`, please try using
+`machines/phase3-bin` instead.

 ### Compiling on the host machine for testing

 The cmake build system allows us to easily swap C compilers and we can use that